cvbate/DatabasesFlooding/README.md

 - Since the table already in 3NF, and there are no multi-valued dependencies present, the table meets the requirements of 4NF.

 ### Floodwall_vector table

 - This table also satisfies the requirements for 1NF, 2NF, 3NF and 4NF based on the various reasons given above on the previous tables.

 ### Assignment 3

+#### Challenges

+We enountered a few challenges over the course of our project.

+- Difficulties finding elevation data... we found a few sources, including X however the tiles were very small and we would have had to individually download and then mosaic 20 + tiles for our study area.

+- we changed our project from boston to lousisna because we had difficulties finding historic flooding information in GIS data. we did eventually find flooding data for katrina from a website, Cloudtostreedai.
+Which is why we switched to Louisiana instead of Boston.

+- working with raster data

+when importing our data into PgAdmin with raster2sql *check code* we

 #### Data Sources